This Classic Wedding in Italy Began With An Unforgettable Entrance

-The wedding party included Talia's best friends and two brothers, as well as Sean's best friend, brother, and two sisters.
-Talia's goddaughter served as flower girl.
+The wedding party included the bride's best friends and two brothers, as well as the groom's best friend, brother, and two sisters.
+The bride's goddaughter served as flower girl.

-Talia and Sean took a walk together before the ceremony in the gardens of the Grand Hotel Timeo, to take some formal photos.
-"We just wanted to take these moments before the ceremony, so that afterwards we could relax and enjoy," says Sean.
+The couple took a walk together before the ceremony in the gardens of the Grand Hotel Timeo, to take some formal photos.
+"We just wanted to take these moments before the ceremony, so that afterwards we could relax and enjoy," says the groom.